ikelaiah/fpc-playground/README.md

 - **Error detection** for common Pascal syntax mistakes
 - **Security filtering** to prevent dangerous operations

-## ✋Prerequisite
+## ✋ Prerequisites

 Make sure you have Docker installed.
 You can download it from [Docker's official site](https://www.docker.com/get-started).

-## 🏃Running Locally
+## 🏃 Running Locally

 ### Using Docker Compose

 To simplify setup, you can use Docker Compose to run both the backend and frontend services:

-1. Clone the repo
+1. Clone the repository:

 ```bash
 git clone https://github.com/ikelaiah/fpc-playground.git
 ```

-2. Navigate to the project directory
+2. Navigate to the project directory:

 ```bash
 cd fpc-playground
 ```

-3. Run Docker Compose
+3. Run Docker Compose:

 ```bash
 docker-compose up